containeroo/SyncFlaer/README.md

     url: https://traefik.example.com
     # HTTP basic auth credentials for Traefik
     username: admin
+    # you can set the value directly in config file
+    password: supersecure
-    password: supersecure  # can also be set using TRAEFIK_MAIN_PASSWORD env variable
+    # or by using an env variable using the 'env:' prefix
+    # password: env:TRAEFIK_PW  # in this case the contents of $TRAEFIK_PW env variable will be used as the value
     # you can set http headers that will be added to the Traefik api request
     # requires string keys and string values
     customRequestHeaders:
       # headers can either be key value pairs in plain text
       X-Example-Header: Example-Value
       # or the value can be imported from env variables using the 'env:' prefix
-      Authorization: env:MY_AUTH_VAR  # in this case $MY_AUTH_VAR env variable will be used as the value
+      Authorization: env:MY_AUTH_VAR  # in this case the contents of $MY_AUTH_VAR env variable will be used as the value
     # a list of rules which will be ignored
     # these rules are matched as a substring of the entire Traefik rule (i.e test.local.example.com would also match)
     ignoredRules: